Neutrino dispersion relations at finite temperature and density in the Left-Right Symmetric Model: Dispersion relations for left-handed neutrinos

 where $n_{b}$ represents the Bose-Einstein distribution and $n_{f}$ the Fermi-Dirac distribution.
 These distributions are given by

-As it was discussed in \cite{Weldon1982}, it is enough to consider the real part of the finite temperature contribution of the diagrams of figure \ref{figura1} to find a dispersion relation and its corresponding effective thermal mass.
-At this point it is necessary to specify the phase of symmetry breaking of the LRSM in which we are working.
-For the sake of generalization we will approach to the case in which left-right symmetry is fully broken in such a way that all the fermions and bosons of this model gain mass.
-Given the chiral nature of the interactions on this case, we expect that the real part of the self-energy for neutrinos of momentum $K^\mu$ propagating through a medium with four-velocity $u^\mu$ can be parametrized by virtue of the Lorentz covariance as \cite{Weldon1982a}
+We perform the calculation in the Feynman gauge, {\it i. e.} we fix $\xi=1$ into (\ref{eq:vectorprop}).
+However, as we will discuss later, the validity of our results is independent of the gauge fixing.
+As it was discussed in \cite{Weldon1982}, it is enough to consider the real part of the finite temperature contribution to the fermion self-energy to be able to calculate the fermionic dispersion relation and to obtain the thermal effective mass.
+At this point, it is necessary to specify the phase of symmetry breaking of the LRSM in which we are working.
+For the sake of generalization, we will first consider the case in which left-right symmetry is fully broken in such a way that all the fermions and bosons of this model gain mass.
+Given the chiral nature of the interactions in this case, we expect that the real part of the self-energy for fermions of momentum $K_\mu = (\omega, {\vec k})$ propagating through a medium with four-velocity $u_\mu =(1,{\vec 0})$ can be parametrized by virtue of the Lorentz covariance as \cite{Weldon1982a}

-where the Lorentz invariant functions $a_{L,R}$, $b_{L,R}$ and $c_{L,R}$ depend on the scalars $K^2$ and $K\cdot u$.
-These functions are separating the contributions associated to interactions of each chirality.
-In \cite{Quimbay1995} it was shown that the presence of a term proportional to the mass in (\ref{eq:anotherparamself}) makes impossible to associate a specific chirality to the dispersion relations.
-However as will be discussed later, the smallness of the left-handed neutrino masses causes the deviation from the chiral behavior of the dispersion relations to be very small.
-Therefore we can neglect safely the third term in (\ref{eq:anotherparamself}) and we can assume that the real part of the left-handed neutrino self-energy has the general form
+where $L \equiv (1-\gamma^5)/2$ and $R \equiv (1+\gamma^5)/2$ are the left- and right-handed chiral projectors respectively, and $a_{L,R}$, $b_{L,R}$ and $c_{L,R}$ are the Lorentz invariant functions associated to left-handed (subindex $L$) and right-handed (subindex $R$) fermions.
+These invariant functions depend on the scalars $K^2=\omega^2 - k^2$ and $K\cdot u=\omega$, and they are associated to contributions coming from interactions acting over fermions of each chirality.
+In \cite{Quimbay1995}, it was shown that the presence of a term proportional to the fermion mass into (\ref{eq:anotherparamself}) makes impossible to establish a analytical dispersion relation for fermions of each chirality.
+However, as will be discussed later, the smallness of the left-handed neutrino masses causes the deviation from the chiral behavior of the dispersion relations to be very small.
+Therefore, we can neglect safely the third term in (\ref{eq:anotherparamself}) by assuming that $M_F = 0$ and then the real part of the fermion self-energy can be written as

+This fermion self-energy, as it was shown in \cite{Weldon1982,Quimbay1995}, leads to obtain a dispersion relation for fermions of each chirality by mean of independent expressions, {\it i. e.} the fermion dispersion relations for different chirality are not coupled and they are given by

-As we are interested in the dynamics of left-handed neutrinos, we will focus only on the contributions to the left-handed invariant functions.
-Forthcoming we omit the sub-index for the Lorentz invariant functions $a_L$ and $b_L$.
-With this parametrization there is no coupling between left and right handed contributions on the dispersion relation \cite{Weldon1982}.
-The invariant functions can be calculated from the expressions
+As we are interested in the propagation of left-handed neutrinos, we will only calculate the left-handed invariant functions that contribute to the left-handed neutrino dispersion relation.